ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 Note:

-This is how QEMU is described at qemu.org.
-Being an "emulator" and "virtualizer", QEMU has a large set of use cases.
-It can be used by a lone developer testing a OS image for a small embedded system, but also as the userspace component of huge KVM or Xen VMs running in production systems.
-Some of the challenges we see here come from this conflict of goals.
+This is how QEMU is described at its web site.
+I won't try to explain all about it, but the summary is: QEMU can be used as an emulator, or for running KVM or Xen virtual machines while emulating some of the hardware.

-## QEMU modes:

-* `qemu-*` &mdash; user-mode emulation
-* `qemu-system-*` &mdash; system emulation

-Note:

-QEMU has two main modes of operation. user-mode emulation is available for Linux and BSD, it can run binaries compiled for other architectures, no hardware emulation.
-System emulation can emulate a complete machine.
-System emulation is the mode that also supports Xen and KVM virtualization.

-## (CPU) <i>Accelerators</i>

-* KVM
-* Xen
-* TCG (emulator)

-Note: Accelerators are basically how the Xen and KVM stuff inside QEMU is called.
-They basically change how CPUs are executed, while keeping the existing hardware emulation code.
-TCG is the original CPU emulator code from QEMU.

 ## Interfaces

 * Command-line
 * Config files
-* Monitor (command interface) (for humans)
+* Machine Monitor (QMP)
-* QMP (QEMU Monitor Protocol) (for machines)
+* Human Monitor (HMP)

 Note: